Udaykiransingu/projects/README.md

-these projects are based on the full stack programming course.
+these projects are based on the full stack python programming course.